How to Stress Less About Money: 4 Simple Rules

-If you’re new to YNAB, you’ve probably found yourself wondering how to stress less about money at some point.
-We’re even willing to bet you might’ve tried budgeting before.
+If you’re new to YNAB, you’ve probably found yourself wondering how to stress less about money.
+We’re even willing to bet you might’ve tried the traditional form of budgeting before.
 Maybe it went something like this:

 You decided you needed to make some sort of financial plan.
 You listed out your expected income and expenses.
 It took some digging, but it felt good.
 Then you kept track of what you spent by checking your bank account more often.
 When life didn’t go as planned, the budget couldn’t keep up.
 It felt like a big letdown—a new source of financial anxiety, even.
 You then decided budgeting just isn’t for you.
 Or maybe you’ll try this whole “responsible money management” thing again in a few months when life “calms down” and you feel more in control.

 But it’s not your fault that your budget didn’t work.
 It’s because you were using a flawed system.
 In that budget, there was no way to decide what was more important, no guarantee the month would go (and pay out) as planned, and there was zero room for flexibility.
 As soon as life didn’t line up with your predictions, that monthly budget failed in one giant womp-womp bummerfest.

 And now for some good news: there is a budgeting system that works.
 This system has helped hundreds of thousands of people gain control of their money and experience less financial stress.
 These are normal people who had credit card debt, student loan payments, who order dessert in restaurants, and buy things at Target they weren’t planning on buying.
 It’s the same budgeting method that can help you too.

 What is budgeting?
 Learn everything you need to know in our comprehensive guide.

 How Financial Health Affects Stress